 AI – a Helping Hand in Primary Care?

-Takeaways from a trial that applied AI to six years of patient data kept by a local healthcare centre in southern Sweden.
+Takeaways from a trial that applied AI to six years of patient data kept by a local healthcare centre in Sweden.

 Fredrik Eriksson, Senior Medical Advisor at Strikersoft, recently gave a lecture on AI in healthcare at the Vitalis conference and exhibition held in Gothenburg, Sweden.
 He presented both the results of a trial that applied AI to six years of patient data collected by a healthcare centre and its important takeaways concerning AI’s future in healthcare.